 Dry eye syndrome is a common chronic condition characterised by inflammation of the ocular surface and reduction in quality and/or quantity of tears.
 Dry eye syndrome is usually categorised into either aqueous or evaporative tear deficiency but clinically these often overlap and co-exist.

 - Evaporative tear deficiency (most common form) — increased tear film evaporation often due to a deficient lipid layer in the tear film.

 - Aqueous tear deficiency — reduced aqueous secretion from lacrimal glands.

 Further details on the aetiology of dry eye can be found here.

 General advice on managing dry eyes and blepharitis

-The leaflets provide advice on the need for regular long term treatment to manage blepharitis and advice on modifiable risk factors to reduce tear evaporation including:
+The Patient Information Leaflets (PILs) on Dry Eyes and Blepharitis provide advice on the need for regular long term treatment to manage blepharitis and advice on modifiable risk factors to reduce tear evaporation including:

-e) diet – some studies suggest that increasing omega-3 and reducing omega-6 in your diet may improve symptoms for people with dry eye.
-Omega-3 supplements are not recommended on NHS prescription
+- diet – some studies suggest that increasing omega-3 and reducing omega-6 in your diet may improve symptoms for people with dry eye.
+Omega-3 supplements are not recommended on HSC prescription